-Golden State Water Company (GSWC) is pleased to present our 2021 Annual Water Quality Report (Consumer Confidence Report), providing customers with important information regarding local water quality and service during the 2020 calendar year.
+Golden State Water Company (GSWC) is pleased to present our 2023 Annual Water Quality Report (Consumer Confidence Report), providing customers with important information regarding local water quality and service during the 2022 calendar year.

 GSWC is proud to be the trusted water provider serving local customers and more than 80 communities throughout California, and we appreciate that customers have peace of mind knowing we never stop working to ensure quality, reliable water is available at their taps when they need it.
+We take great pride in the service we provide and embrace our role as essential workers in the community.